So Many to Choose From! How to Find the Right Counsellor for You

 Counsellors use various theories and approaches to counselling, and there are many to choose from!
 Here are just a few common approaches:

 Person-Centred Counselling: here, you'll be supported to feel comfortable to talk about whatever you need to, without feeling judged.
+It really is about feeling truly listened to and feeling like you can talk about anything.
 Most therapists will be 'person-centred' alongside other techniques.

 Cognitive Behavioural Therapy (CBT): this tends to be what's offered on the NHS (the National Health Service in the UK).
-You'll work on challenging your thought patterns.
+This approach focuses on challenging your thought patterns.
+It's great for some people, others find they don't get along with it.

-Gestalt Counselling: here you'll look at what's happening for you in the present moment to bring more awareness to who you are.
+Gestalt Counselling: here you'll look at what's happening for you in the present moment to bring more awareness to what's happening.
 You might take part in experiments to further build awareness.
+Sometimes this might feel strange at first, but it often gives you a different way of looking at something.

-Acceptance and Commitment Therapy: here you'll work on accepting what's happening to you in any given moment, to help you feel more in control and able to build the life you desire.
+Acceptance and Commitment Therapy (ACT): here you'll work on accepting what's happening to you in any given moment and accepting the emotions you're feeling to help you feel more in control and able to build the life you desire.
+There are som great tools in ACT that can support you with day to day emotions.

 Integrative Counselling: here your counsellor will bring in different theories and approaches to whatever best suits what's going on for you.
-I am a trained integrative counsellor.
+I am a trained integrative counsellor and it means I can mix in all the above approaches to best serve what you need.

 Each approach has its strengths.
 I find that integrative counselling means I can reach for the right approach or technique to help a client with what they're facing.
 I sometimes bring in mindfulness or existential thinking too, if it's relevant.
+I have a sandtray too (more on this in another post) which helps to move deeper into the root of an issue that might not be in your awareness or might be beyond 'words'.
 Researching some of these theories may help you decide which might resonate with you.

 How will I know if a counsellor is right for me?

-The connection you have with your counsellor is one of the most important factors in how effective therapy will be.
+The connection you have with your counsellor is one of the most important reasons to how effective therapy will be.
 Ask yourself:

 Do I feel comfortable sharing my thoughts and feelings?